 It is important to understand that you can start with these habits if you have poor indoor air quality, standard indoor air quality, or even high indoor air quality.

-There are designed to reduce the concentration of indoor air pollutants.
+They are designed to reduce the concentration of all indoor air pollutants.

 1. Remove Dust Regularly (Vacuuming, Change Bedding, Cleaning Drapes)